History of the Collection

 In 1976, after the expansion of the medical center, the Weismans toured the new facility.
 Enthusiastic collectors of modern art since their first purchase in the 1950s (Jean Arp's bronze sculpture "Self-Absorbed"), the couple vowed to bring fine art to Cedars-Sinai.
 "They walked around and saw all of these empty corridors," Lange said.
 "So, they made a huge push to add art to the medical center."

 They began by donating hundreds of pieces from their own holdings.
-They gave works by pop artists Roy Lichtenstein and Andy Warhol, abstract expressionists Willem de Kooning, Jackson Pollock and Frank Stella, surrealists Max Ernst, Joan Miró and René Magritte, and European modernists Paul Cézanne, Pablo Picasso and Wassily Kandinsky.
+They gave works by pop artists Roy Lichtenstein and Andy Warhol, abstract expressionists Willem de Kooning and Frank Stella, surrealists Max Ernst and Joan Miró, and European modernist Pablo Picasso.

 Marcia Weisman urged everyone she knew in the art community to donate—gallery owners, art buyers, grateful patients and even the artists themselves.
 "She started this tradition of giving art to the hospital," Lange says.